Skip to main content

 Hartland Covered Bridge

-While you’re in Florenceville-Bristol, also known as the French Fry Capital of the World (remember, this is the potato belt!), you can’t miss a visit to the Potato World Museum.
+While you’re in Florenceville-Bristol, also known as the French Fry Capital of the World, you can’t miss a visit to the Potato World Museum.
 Take a guided tour to learn more about New Brunswick’s agricultural history.
-Then, treat yourself to a delicious meal and some gourmet fresh fries at their Harvest Cafe.
-Florenceville-Bristol also has the ultimate fall experience at Hunter Brothers Farm.
-Their huge corn maze and Adventure farm with over 20 activities, including pedal carts, zip lines and wagon rides are a must-visit for a day of family fun.
+Then, treat yourself to a delicious meal and some gourmet fresh fries at their House of Fries.
+Before you leave the area, stop at Covered Bridge Potato Chips' Pop-Up Gift Shop and stock up on these delicious chips made in the heart of New Brunswick’s “potato belt.”

 Road Trip Eats

-KEEP EXPLORING: From Perth-Andover, continue on to the Rides & Welcomes Road Trip via NB-105 N if you’re looking for leisurely outdoor adventure and rich culture, or hop onto the Appalachian Outpost Road Trip via Plaster Rock if you want to reconnect with untouched nature in the heart of the mountains.
+KEEP EXPLORING: From Perth-Andover, continue on to the Rides & Welcomes Road Trip via NB-105 N if you’re looking for leisurely outdoor adventure and rich culture, or hop onto the Appalachian Outpost Road Trip via Tobique Valley (Plaster Rock) if you want to reconnect with untouched nature in the heart of the mountains.

 SHARE YOUR HOPS & HARVEST ROAD TRIP SHOTS